-Staff within DIIS support offices and schools by provisioning the management and administration of student systems.
+DIIS staff supports offices and schools by managing and administering student systems.
 The Online Administrative Student Information System (OASIS) is the source system for managing all student administrative information, including enrollment, attendance, report cards and transcripts, scheduling, course management, and assessment information.
-OASIS consists of user-friendly applications that provide an easy and accurate method of collecting student administrative data.
+OASIS contains user-friendly applications that provide an easy and accurate method of collecting student administrative data.
 The OASIS Special Services (OSS) module is a component of OASIS that greatly increases the efficiency of managing the special education process for families, schools, and central services administrators and enables creation of the electronic Individualized Education Program (IEP).
 DIIS staff also manages the Online Achievement and Reporting System (OARS), comprising an electronic grade book and classroom-to-home communication solution, as well as electronic assessment systems to support timely delivery and reporting of assessments aligned with MCPS and Maryland state standards.
-The enterprise electronic grade book facilitates grading and reporting activities and policy alignment across the district, and a classroom-to-home parent outreach component to securely communicate individual student achievement information from teachers to parents.
+The enterprise electronic grade book facilitates grading and reporting activities and policy alignment across the district and a classroom-tohome parent outreach component to securely communicate individual student achievement information from teachers to parents.